 In my experience as a snorkel guide for Snorkel Venture, I’ve found that a lot of guests turn up on tours thinking that they will be comfortable snorkeling in their swimming suit and a lycra rash guard because the tropical water is warm.
 While this may be true for certain individuals who are immune to being cold, the vast majority of guests who didn’t bring an insulated exposure suit like a wetsuit, do start to get cold several days into our snorkeling expeditions.
 No matter how warm the water, after three to four snorkels every day for a few days in a row, most will find that they are getting cold soon into the snorkeling session and eventually end up renting or borrowing an exposure suite from the resort.
 To avoid this, I always suggest to guests that they bring their own.
-Then of course there is the question and debate about which kind of exposure suit is best for your.
-To make things quick and simple, here’s a little break down of the pros and cons of the two most popular types of exposure suits, the more traditional neoprene wetsuit, or the newer and very popular thermal suits, both of which now have an eco friendly option from one of the industries most trusted brands.
+Then of course there is the question and debate about which kind of exposure suit is best for you.
+To make things quick and simple, here’s a little breakdown of the pros and cons of the two most popular types of exposure suits, the more traditional neoprene wetsuit, and the newer and very popular thermal suits, both of which now have an eco-friendly options from one of the industries most trusted brands.

 Neoprene wetsuits have been around for ages now and have become the most common type of exposure suit.
 There are a variety of styles from full suits, shorties, ones with hoods, front zips, back zips, and ones with cup holders.
 Just kidding about the cup holders.
-These are not the only options either, each of these different style will be offered in a variety of thicknesses to suit each persons susceptibility to getting cold and water temperatures.
-Wetsuits are a great option as an exposure suit as they are quite durable so long as you take care of them and they instantly make you look like a super hero.
+These are not the only options either, each of these different styles will be offered in a variety of thicknesses to suit each person’s susceptibility to getting cold and water temperatures.
+Wetsuits are a great option as an exposure suit as they are quite durable so long as you take care of them and they instantly make you look like a superhero.
 However, there are a few downsides to them with the most common complaint being their difficulty to put on one.
 They are very tight, particularly the first few times you wear them, and it does take some time to get one on and take it off again, which a lot of people find very annoying.
-So annoying in fact that I’ve known people who would rather be cold then put on a wetsuit.
+So annoying in fact that I’ve known people who would rather be cold than put on a wetsuit.
 However, once you move beyond that ‘getting to know each other phase’ a wetsuit can be very comfortable and offer a significant amount of warmth.
 In regards to traveling, they are quite heavy and a rather large item to pack into your suitcase, particularly the thicker ones.

 An Eco Twist